vcflib/vcflib/doc/genotypeSummary.md

 # DESCRIPTION

+Generates a table of genotype counts.
 Summarizes genotype counts for bi-allelic SNVs and indel